happyhappysundays/SparkBox/README.md

 # SparkBox V0.90 wifi
 SparkBox is a BT pedal for the Positive Grid Spark 40.

-# Credits/Thanks
-*   Positive Grid for their Spark 40 Amp.
-"Positive Grid", "Spark" and other trade marks belong to their respected owners.
-*   David Thompson for the original pedal code https://github.com/happyhappysundays
-*   Paul Hamshere https://github.com/paulhamsh/ for his system approach and a great reverse engineering job.
-This project is based on forked SparkIO, SparkComms and some of his other classes.
-*   Christopher Cook https://github.com/soundshed for the great desktop app for playing with the amp, and for some code look-up.
-*   Kevin McGladdery for the pedal example
-*   FB spark programming group for their help and support

 # What's New

 *   Added WiFi support.
 Holding BUTTON 1 during boot will switch the pedal to WiFi mode.